-Children are often more open to new foods when everyone surrounding them is relaxed about eating.
+Children often are more open to new foods when everyone surrounding them is relaxed about eating.
 Although they may not eat perfectly every day, they tend to eat well enough over the course of several days or a week.

 Making Meals and Foods Toddler-Friendly